Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Upon yesterday’s return, I headed to the hotel’s spa for a one-hour foot reflexology massage.
 The unbelievable price of $12 rejuvenated me to an even higher state of relaxation.

-The beautiful, young masseuse erased muscle aches that had flared going up and down ancient staircases, and her skillful hands relieved my “temple fatigue.”
+The beautiful, young masseuse erased muscle aches that had flared going up and down ancient staircases.
+Her skillful hands relieved my “temple fatigue.”

 Invigorated and refreshed, I coaxed Ernie.
 “Let’s see what Siem Reap has to offer at night.”
-Our hotel’s location two blocks from center city provided the opportunity for a leisure walk to town.
+Our hotel’s location, two blocks from the city center, provided the opportunity for a leisurely walk to town.
 We found that “leisure” might be a stretch.

 The lower humidity that came with evening shadows greeted us as we headed out.
 We picked our way along the uneven and broken sidewalk, which soon disappeared.
 We found ourselves walking in the same space designated for scooters, cars, tuk-tuks and pedestrians.